dansta/docker_postfix_ubuntu/README.md

 # docker_postfix_ubuntu
-Postfix docker image on ubuntu
+Docker image of postfix on ubuntu